enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - The three HTTP streaming protocols all live on the same endpoint.
 - The client sends an Accept header, the router looks at it, and picks the right one for the request.
 - One config flag, subscriptions enabled, lights up all three of them.
-SSE, Incremental Delivery, Apollo Multipart.
+SSE, Incremental Delivery, Apollo's Multipart.
 You don't pick one, you pick all three by default.
 - WebSocket is different.
 It's a connection upgrade, not content negotiation.
 So it has its own opt-in config block.
 - That separation matters: a router can support WebSocket for queries and mutations even if subscriptions are off, and it can support all three streaming protocols without ever turning WebSocket on.
 -->